Kicking Techniques

 “Dohl-L’yuh Chah-Gee”

 Commonly abbreviated to “Turn Kick”.
-Also called a Round Kick or Roundhouse Kick by other schools.
+Also called Round Kick or Roundhouse Kick by other schools.

 The anchor foot should pivot 135° to 180° immediately after chambering the knee, striking with the instep shortly after the end of the pivot.